kagisearch/kagi-docs/orion/src/browser-extensions/macos-extensions.md

 <a name="enable_installation"></a>
-## Enabling 3rd party extension installation
+## Enabling 3rd party extensions installation

 To enable installation of 3rd party extension, go to **Settings -> Advanced** and find "Allow installation of 3rd party Chrome extensions" or "Allow installation of 3rd party Firefox extensions" options.

 Note that the extension support is still in beta.
 Extension may not be fully supported yet and if you encounter problems, website issues or performance issues, you can easily uninstall it by right-clicking the extension icon and selecting 'Uninstall' or through the [manage extensions](#managing_extensions) window.

+If you are a developer, we have some tips for [troubleshooting extension issues](../support-and-community/troubleshooting-extension-issues.md).

 <a name="chrome_vs_firefox"></a>